component-driven/component-driven-development/src/exercises/2-3-State_encapsulation/Readme.md

 ### The task

-1. Create a custom React Hook to manage Dialog opening state.
-The Hook should return the current opening state and function to show and hide the dialog.
+1. Create a custom React Hook to manage dialog opening state.
+The Hook should return the current opening state and functions to show and hide the dialog.

 <details>
  <summary>Solution</summary>